ValleyBell/MidiConverters/README.md

 Right now the tool uses hardcoded instrument mappings - which interestingly worked across all MegaDrive and X68000 games I tested.

 For Wolfteam MegaDrive games with PCM drums, it can autodetect the song list and will batch-convert all songs. (compile with `PLMode = 0x01;` to enable it)

+## wtmf2mid
+This tool converts Wolfteam MIDI music files to standard MIDIs.

+I made this tool to get MIDIs of songs from Arcus Odyssey (because its MT-32 soundtrack is awesome).
+I disassembled AO's sound driver during the development of this tool.

+Wolfteam MIDIs are often stored in larger archives that have a .MID or .MDI extension.
+The files begin with "MF".
+The format seems to have Little Endian and Big Endian variants.
+Right now the tool works only with he Big Endian variant used by Wolfteam games on the X68000.

 ## yong2mid
 This tool converts songs from Yong Yong games to MIDI.